 How it works is that buyers and sellers have contracts between them to govern their transactions.
 These contracts that contain commercial terms can be converted into smart contracts, which is essentially computer code that then connects to electronic measurements in the field.
 Using deliveries as triggers to execute built-in payment terms, transactions can be automated just like the gas station scenario described above based on price, volume, quality and payment terms.

-As an uneditable audit both for immediate payment and for any future audit, blockchain’s record guarantees transactional certainty and disallows either party to unilaterally alter data solving for the multiple views of truth prevalent in business relationships today.
+As an uneditable audit both for immediate payment and for any future audit, a distributed ledger’s record guarantees transactional certainty and disallows either party to unilaterally alter data solving for the multiple views of truth prevalent in business relationships today.